TCU Horned Frogs: Women's volleyball

 The TCU Women's Volleyball Team is coached by Prentice Lewis with the help of associate head coach Jason Tanaka who both joined the team in February 2002.
 Since Lewis' arrival, the volleyball team has had the third best record to date at 12–18.
 The next year, 2003, the Horned Frogs recorded their best record to date at 20–11 and made it to the second round of the C-USA tournament, a first for a TCU Volleyball team.
 2005 the Horned Frog Volleyball team saw their first year in the Mountain West Conference.
 The team finished the season 16–18 and were seeded 8th in the conference tournament.
 They defeated the number 9 seed, Air Force, in the play-in match 3–1.
 The Frogs then fell to the top seeded BYU 3–0 in the quarterfinals round.
 2006 the Frogs recorded a 17–15 record and were the sixth seed in the MWC tournament.
 They eventually lost to Colorado State University 3–1.
 The 2006 season marked the Horned Frogs third winning season in four years.

-The Women's Volleyball Team plays their home games in the Ed & Rae Shollmaier Arena on the TCU campus.
+The team plays their home games at Shollmaier Arena on the TCU campus.